Ideas for Family Vacations and Road Trips From Illinois to Washington D.C.

 Road Trips from Naperville, Illinois to Washington D.C.

-A couple years ago, we took the kids on a road trip that brought us through Washington DC.
-We have been to Washington DC many times as my dad lived in Silver Springs, Maryland at the time.
-This page is dedicated to our two week trip there and back.
-I will also include some of my favorite places to visit in and around Washington D.C.
+When my kids were younger, we would take the kids on road trips that brought us to and through Washington D.C.
+We have been to Washington D.C. many times when my dad lived in Silver Springs, Maryland.
+I have chronicled one two week driving trip we took and some of the great places to visit.

-The drive from Chicago to Washington DC is only 12 hours long, but what's the fun in that.
-On the way to Washington DC, we stopped in Sandusky, Ohio, Niagara Falls, New York, Hershey, Pennsylvania, and Gettysburg, Pennsylvania.
-On the way back we went through Assateague Island, Maryland, Williamsburg, Virginia, West Virgina, and finally Louisville, Kentucky.
+The drive from Chicago to Washington DC is only 12 hours long, but what's the fun in driving straight thru?
+On this particular trip, we stopped in Sandusky, Ohio, Niagara Falls, New York, Hershey, Pennsylvania, and Gettysburg, Pennsylvania.
+And on the way home, we drove through Assateague Island, Maryland, Williamsburg, Virginia, West Virgina, and finally Louisville, Kentucky.

-My Dad lived in Maryland for over twenty years, so a lot of the places we have visited over many trips in those twenty years.
-Just a word of caution when you get to the Washington DC section, you can not visit everything on this list in a week or probably two weeks, so don't even try.
-Plan ahead and pick the ones you want to see and enjoy the day there.
-And when you're done seeing the monuments during the day, don't forget to go back and see the monuments and memorials lit up at night.
+My Dad lived in Maryland for over twenty years, so we have visited a lot of the Washington D.C. sites.
+Just a word of caution when you get to the Washington D.C. section of this page, you can not visit everything on this list in a week or probably two weeks, so don't even try.
+Plan ahead and pick the sites that interest you and enjoy the day there.
+And when you've seen the monuments during the day, go back and see the monuments and memorials lit up at night.

 I hope you enjoy the page and my usual ramblings along the way.

 What to do while in and around Washington D.C.